ROYAL CRESCENT HOTEL

 After dark

 You’ll probably just want to play Darcy and Lizzie in your suite.
-If the bright lights beckon, sip a cocktail at the suitably smoochy Raincheck Bar or try The Blue Rooms for some late-night music.
+If the bright lights beckon, sip a cocktail at the suitably smoochy Raincheck Bar or try The Common Rooms (with DJ) for some late-night music.

 Dates